 Action updates.
 Go through the actions from last time and check that progress is being made.

 Get a free template: Use my simple action log template to track actions from the meeting and report on them next time.

 Risks and issues.
-The Project Steering Group doesn’t need to know about every risk and issue, but highlight the important ones that you think they should be aware of.
+The Project board doesn’t need to know about every risk and issue, but highlight the important ones that you think they should be aware of.

 Key decisions.
-If you are expecting the Steering Group to make a decision at the meeting, make sure that they have information in advance of your meeting so that they can review the different options.
+If you are expecting the project oversight committee to make a decision at the meeting, make sure that they have information in advance of your meeting so that they can review the different options.
 If you have put forward a recommendation, they’ll want to see that as well.

 No one wants to feel put on the spot, so let them have time to think about what decision they want to come to, and use the meeting to finalize that, rather than spending all the time in a debate about options.

 These meetings should help you, as a project manager, because they give you the direction you need and the decisions required to keep the project moving forward.
 They can feel like a challenge because of the mix of people in the room, but overall they are a good thing for your project and show that there is adequate governance.

 A steering group agenda is the same as for a project board:

 - Project progress and current status including financials

 - Key decisions required